 During a power failure, the user presses the battery key to activate the terminal.
-Data can then be entered and stored in the SY-760 memory.
-The timeout will cause the terminal to shut down automatically after the last use of the terminal, until the battery key is held down again.
+Data can then be entered and stored in the SY-780/A memory.
+The timeout will cause the terminal to shut down automatically after the last use of the terminal, until the battery key is pressed again.